gomorpheus/morpheus-apidoc/source/includes/_roles.md

 Parameter | Default | Description
 --------- | ------- | -----------
-authority  | null | A name for the role description     | null | Optional description field if you want to put more info there baseRoleId | null | A role to copy feature permissions and access from (optional) instanceLimits | null | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
+authority  |  | A name for the role description     |  | Optional description field if you want to put more info there baseRoleId |  | A role to copy feature permissions and access from (optional) instanceLimits |  | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
 The parameters maxMemoryMiB, maxMemoryGiB, maxStorageMiB and maxStorageGiB can be used to pass values in larger units.

 ## Updating Basic Role Settings